healeycodes/healeycodes.com/posts/when-im-sad-my-computer-sends-me-a-cat.md

 ```

 I split the emotions into good vs. bad to get a clearer read of my mood.
 The overall score swings between -1 (very bad) and 1 (very good).
 I don't want to be spammed with cats every time I itch my nose and trigger a frame of video that's interpreted as negative so I added a three-second trailing average to look for prolonged periods of negative emotion.
 There's also a timeout of five minutes after sending a cat before it starts checking again.

+You can see some of the emotion scores below in the debug console I added.

 ![Side by side comparison of the debug log when I'm happy vs. when I'm sad.](happysad.png)